What is organizational alignment?

 Why is this gamechanging?

 Re-thinking cultural fit around a values framework can improve both diversity and equity in an organization’s workforce.
 “The language of ‘fit’ often serves as a justification for homogeneity,” Nicole Ivy writes in the most recent issue of Museum (from the American Alliance of Museums).
 That means biases towards people of certain backgrounds in hiring, retention, and partnerships.
 Re-thinking fit can also empower people to participate more actively in the daily life of the organization.
 In a recent alignment process with one of our museum clients, it emerged that the security guards connected deeply with the values of the institution.
 Given their frontline proximity to visitors, they felt they had much more to offer than they were asked to.
 Today, they are included in the briefs for upcoming exhibitions and empowered to play a more active role in the exhibition space.
-If you take Peter Drucker definition of an “executive” as someone whose role depends on making his or her own decisions and that in his parlance an effective executive makes the right decisions.
-Alignment equips all members of an organization with the guidance they need to operate as effective executives at all times and in every situation.
+If you take Peter Drucker’s definition of an “executive” as someone whose role depends on making his or her own decisions, understanding that an effective executive makes the right decisions in Drucker’s parlance, alignment equips all members of an organization with the guidance they need to operate as effective executives at all times and in every situation.

 “I want you to know that it happened just as you predicted.
 The culture and value system became so strong and desired by the majority of the senior leadership that an immune response reaction occurred; the obvious foreign entity was rejected in the end.
 What you do is powerful stuff.”